A Quick Guide to Using Short Query Acceleration and WLM for Amazon Redshift for Faster Queries

 The point of defining more than one queue is to separate and protect your workloads from each other.
 The three common workload types are loads, transforms and ad-hoc queries.

-I’ve written about anti-patterns in “3 things to avoid when setting up an Amazon Redshift cluster“.
-The recommended best practice to set up your cluster is to:
+I’ve written about anti-patterns in “3 things to avoid when setting up an Amazon Redshift cluster” and best practices in “4 simple steps to set up your WLM in Amazon Redshift“.
+The 4 recommended best practices to set up your cluster is to:

 - separate your users (one user, one login)